kgillibrand/Module-Signing-Script/README.md

 Parameters
 - name: Section name for the collection of modules
 - directory: The directory where the modules are contained.
-This gets appended to: /usr/lib/modules/**CURRENT_KERNEL**/.
-For example my modules for Nvidia in the example above are located in: /usr/lib/modules/4.7.2-201.fc24.x86_64/extra/nvidia
+This gets appended to: /usr/lib/modules/**CURRENT_KERNEL**/ For example my modules for Nvidia are located in: /usr/lib/modules/4.7.2-201.fc24.x86_64/extra/nvidia
 - moduleFiles: List of the module files to sign

 Notes
 - Make sure your format for this file is correct.
 Try: http://jsonlint.com
-- You can have less or more sections than me but make sure you have at least one.
+- You can have more or less entries than me but make sure you have at least one section and at least one module file.
-- Make sure you use the same paramater names that I do.
+- Make sure you use the same key names that I do.

 #Dependancies
 - A Python 3 interpreter
 - A Linux distro with the rpm, dpkg, or pacman package manager.
-- Nvidia akmod drivers installed with their dependancies.
+- The kernel-devel package (or equivalent for your distro, linux-headers-generic, etc) which provides the sign-file binary

 #Script Operation
 - Find the system package manager